rollup/rollup-plugin-babel/README.md

 ## Running Babel on the generated code

-You can run rollup-plugin-babel on the output files instead of the input files by using `babel.generated`.
+You can run rollup-plugin-babel on the output files instead of the input files by using `babel.generated(...)`.
 This can be used to perform code transformations on the resulting chunks and is the only way to transform Rollup's auto-generated code.
 By default, the plugin will be applied to all outputs:

 ```js
 // rollup.config.js